cart icon

 The eligibility to invest in either ISA or Junior ISA depends on individual circumstances and all tax rules may change in future.

-Any tax reliefs referred to in this article are those available under current legislation, which may change, and their availability and value will depend on your individual circumstances.
+Any tax reliefs referred to are those available under current legislation, which may change, and their availability and value will depend on your individual circumstances.
 If you have questions relating to your specific tax situation, please contact your tax adviser.

-This article is designed for use by, and is directed only at, persons resident in the UK.
+This is designed for use by, and is directed only at persons resident in the UK.

-The information contained in this article is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
-The information in this article does not constitute legal, tax, or investment advice.
-You must not, therefore, rely on the content of this document when making any investment decisions.
+The information contained herein is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
+The information does not constitute legal, tax, or investment advice.
+You must not, therefore, rely on it when making any investment decisions.

 Issued by Vanguard Asset Management Limited, which is authorised and regulated in the UK by the Financial Conduct Authority.

-© 2023 Vanguard Asset Management Limited.
+© 2024 Vanguard Asset Management Limited.
 All rights reserved.